 The AMD Vega GPU architecture is the next generation graphics silicon the Radeon-red team are working on for release this year, with the gaming-focused Radeon RX Vega promising to deliver AMD a graphics card that can finally compete with the very top-end of rival Nvidia’s GPU stack.

 Want to know what the best GPU is right now?
 Check out our guide to the top graphics cards available today.

-AMD have announced the naming scheme for what will probably be the flagship Vega card - the imaginatively-titled Radeon RX Vega.
+AMD have announced the naming scheme for what will be the flagship Vega gaming card - the imaginatively-titled Radeon RX Vega.
 It's likely to be the direct replacement for the R9 Fury cards from the last generation of high-end AMD graphics cards.

 This is where the AMD Vega GPU architecture comes in, aiming to jump in at the high-end and providing the Radeon faithful with a serious GTX 1080 Ti contender.

 AMD launched the professional (read: non-gaming) Radeon Vega Frontier Edition on June 27 this year, with the gaming RX Vega line launching at SIGGRAPH 2017 at the end of July.

 They've recently confirmed the SIGGRAPH event will be where AMD do finally announce the RX Vega cards as well as further Vega-based GPUs, probably the FirePro workstation versions.

 That's just the announcement, however, not necessarily a launch.
 But the rumours are AMD's partners will be releasing versions of the card during August so the reference RX Vega cards will need to launch at the beginning of August if they're going to get some time on the shelves before the likes of Sapphire, MSI, Asus, and Gigabyte get in on the Vega action.